 What is the “nanosecond” rule?

 Is personal use of my relinquished or replacement property allowed?
+Or, is property eligible for Section 1031 treatment if I’ve had some personal use of it?

 The IRS issued Rev. Proc.
 2008-16 in March, 2008, which gave taxpayers (Exchangers) “Safe Harbor” guidance on what qualifies a dwelling unit as “held for productive use in a trade or business or for investment” under Section 1031.
 It states that the IRS will not challenge whether a dwelling unit qualifies for Section 1031 treatment if the following requirements are met: